nicholaswilde/recipes/docs/cookies-and-bars/snickerdoodles.md

 Add eggs and continue to beat until mixture is pale yellow, begins to thicken, and falls from beaters in a ribbon-like stream, about 3 minutes.
 Reduce mixer speed to low.
 Gradually add dry ingredients and continue to beat, scraping down sides and bottom of bowl, until just combined.
-Let sit at room temperature at least 30 minutes to hydrate flour; dough will be very loose but will thicken as it sits.
+Cover and chill for at least 24 hours to age.

 ### Step 4

-Arrange a rack in center of oven; preheat to 400°F. Line a rimmed baking sheet with parchment paper.
+Arrange a rack in center of oven; preheat to 375°F. Line a rimmed baking sheet with parchment paper.
 Whisk cinnamon and remaining 2 Tbsp granulated sugar in a medium bowl.

 ### Step 5